marcelauliano/Nord_teaching/CuratedAssembly.md

 Let's look at the final manually curated assembly.
 Before you look at the files, I want you to check this publication [here](https://wellcomeopenresearch.org/articles/8-442/v1).
 This is the genome note for the curated assembly you are working on.
 It is already published (general statistics might vary slighlty with that you have).

-Now, you will manipulate the final statistics for the curated genome and input this to your group's final presentation.
+Now, you will manipulate the final statistics for the curated genome and update this on your group's final presentation.
 Let's get the curated genome final statistics:

 ```console